 The American Physical Society (APS) is committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

-This website endeavors to comply with best practices and standards as defined by Section 508 of the U.S. Rehabilitation Act and the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.
+We endeavor to comply with best practices and standards as defined by Section 508 of the U.S. Rehabilitation Act and the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.2.
+On this website, APS is committed to achieving level AA compliance.

 APS will continue to monitor and test our website to provide our users with a website that strives to stay in compliance with the latest accessibility standards.